Philomont, Virginia

-Philomont is an unincorporated community in western Loudoun County, Virginia.
+Philomont is an unincorporated community in western Loudoun County, Virginia, United States.
 The name is derived from the Greek word philo meaning "beloved" and the French word mont or "mountain"; Philomont means "beloved mountain."

 History

 The village was established in the 19th century by Quakers.
 Minor skirmishes occurred in the area during the Civil War and troops from both sides routinely moved through Philomont.
 The famed Confederate irregulars "Mosby's Raiders" (also known as Mosby's Rangers) were active in the area throughout the war.
 Philomont lies within the Virginia Piedmont Heritage Area.